amytakeuchi/amytakeuchi.github.io/index.md

 In this project, I designed and conducted Hypothesis Testing by understanding the business problem, forming a hypothesis, and evaluating the statistical significance for the Mobile Game user retention.

 [Project 1 Title](/sample_page)
+#### Total Gamerounds played by the users who encountered gates at Lv.
+30 vs Lv.
+40
 <img src="images/Mobilegame_Total_gameround.png?" width="400" height="200"/>

 ---